00Nevo/00Nevo/README.md

 ### 🔧 Primary Focus

 1. **R + Excel for Data Analysis** 📊
-   Using R and Excel together to explore and analyze structured data.
+   Using R (and SPSS for statistical analysis) and Excel together to explore and analyze structured data.
    Topics include:
    - Organizing and cleaning datasets
    - Statistical testing (e.g. t-tests, correlation, regression)
    - Data visualization
    - Reporting results clearly and effectively
+   *(R, learned at university in combination with ArcGIS for data analysis, and SPSS for statistical analysis)*

 2. **Software Testing** 🧪
    Gaining a solid understanding of the basics of manual software testing: